-Now of course if there was a Forbes Top 50 Under 50, well that might be a list I’d be proud to be a part of but sadly that list doesn’t exist yet.
+I’ve never been a fan of B2B influencer lists.
+Maybe it’s because I haven’t been on one for four years.
+But even then, I always felt sleazy when sharing these B2B influencer lists.
+I’ve never been good at promoting myself, I guess.
+Of course, if there was a Forbes Top 50 Under 50, that might be a list I’d be proud to be a part of, but sadly, that list doesn’t exist yet.

-Even if there is no math behind it, and assuming they are being authentic, this a good practice.
+Even if there is no math behind it, and assuming they are being authentic, this is a good practice.

 But it’s really about the context of the list and how it’s communicated externally.

-Hey check out our list of the top 2633 #5G influencers: <Link>
+Hey, check out our list of the top 2633 #5G influencers: <Link>

 Instead, I would go about it like this: